 Previously, I received a double B.Sc. in physics and in electrical engineering from Tel Aviv University, after which I spent a couple of years as a researcher at Camerai (acquired by Apple), working on real-time computer vision algorithms for mobile devices.

 I am interested in computer vision and graphics.
-More specifically, I enjoy working on methods that use domain-specific knowledge (e.g. from geometry and physics) to improve the efficiency, generalizability, and interpretability of artificial vision systems.
+More specifically, I enjoy working on methods that use domain-specific knowledge of geometry, graphics, and physics, to improve computer vision systems.

 We treat each point in space as an infinitesimal volumetric surface element.
 Using MC-based rendering to fit this representation to a collection of images yields accurate geometry, materials, and illumination.